Orientable hyperbolic 4-manifolds over the 120-cell: Constructing small covers with the proposed block-pasting algorithm

 \subsection{Verification and results}

-We have five evidences to valid our computing result: \begin{enumerate} \item We apply the Color-Recursion algorithm to compute the $GL_n(\mathbb{Z}_2)$-equivalent $\mathbb{Z}_2^n$-coloring over the $n$-cube $\emph{I}^n$ for $n=2,3,4,5,6$.
-The results we obtain as shown in Table \ref{table:choi} coincide with the previous work of Suyong Choi \cite{suyong:08}.
+We have five evidences to validate our computing results: \begin{enumerate} \item Apply the color-recursion algorithm to compute the number of $GL_n(\mathbb{Z}_2)$-equivalence classes of $\mathbb{Z}_2^n$-colorings of the $n$-cube $\emph{I}^n$ for $n=2,3,4,5,6$ as shown in Table \ref{table:choi}.
+The results coincide with the work of Suyong Choi \cite{suyong:08}.

-\item We apply the Color-Recursion algorithm to compute the $GL_3(\mathbb{Z}_2)$-equivalent $\mathbb{Z}_2^3$-coloring over L\"obell polytope $\mathcal{L}_{n}$ for $n=5,6,7$.
-And they coincide with the results figured out through recursive formula by Xin Fu \cite{Xin:2017} and we list them in Table \ref{table:fu}.
+\item Apply the color-recursion algorithm to compute the number of $GL_3(\mathbb{Z}_2)$-equivalence classes of $\mathbb{Z}_2^3$-colorings of the 3-dimensional L\"obell polytope $\mathcal{L}_{n}$ for $n=5,6,7$ as shown in Table \ref{table:fu}.
+The results coincide with the work of Xin Fu \cite{Xin:2017}.